Amil1905/Quantitative-Data-Project-A/README.md

 # Quantitative-Data-Project
-This project has been done to predict how sat score of some stuendts in a data has been effected an dwhy effected, by  using data cleanin techniqeus and machine learning algortihms to predict and find the solution via r studio.
+This project has been done to predict how sat score of students in a given raw data has been effected and why effected, by  using data cleaning techniqeus and machine learning algorthims to predict and find the solution via r studio.